 Hi, here is a small tutorial on how to make Vagrant snapshots (Vagrant backups).
-Snapshot is a saved state of a system in a certain time point that allows you to return to that state in case you need it.
-This lets you experiment and try things and quickly restore back to a previous state.
+Snapshot is a saved state of a system at a particular time point that allows you to return to that state in case you need it.
+This lets you experiment and try things and quickly restore to a previous state.

 Like in the case with operating systems, when you work with Vagrant and its virtual machines, it is a good practice to make snapshots to be able to go back in time later.
 You should always have a backup in case something goes wrong.
 Typical cases for using snapshots are:

 - You are about to experiment with your system or project

 - Unstable work of a system that you need to fix (reproduce and find bugs)